Achievable logoAchievable logo

 Right to pro-rata share of dividends

 As discussed above, some common stock issuers pay cash dividends to their shareholders.
-This is especially true for large and well-established companies like Coca-Cola.
-In fact, Coca-Cola is known as a “dividend king,” which is an issuer that’s paid at least 50 years of annually increasing cash dividends to shareholders.
+This is especially common for large, well-established companies like Coca-Cola.
+In fact, Coca-Cola is known as a “dividend king,” meaning it has paid at least 50 years of annually increasing cash dividends to shareholders.

-Stockholders have no right to vote for dividends; that’s the responsibility of the Board of Directors (discussed below).
-If the board votes to pay dividends, shareholders maintain the right to their pro-rata share of those dividends.
-For example, a person owning 5% of an issuer’s stock will receive 5% of the dividends paid.
+Stockholders do not vote on whether dividends are paid; that decision belongs to the Board of Directors (discussed below).
+If the board declares a dividend, shareholders have the right to receive their pro-rata share.
+For example, someone who owns 5% of an issuer’s stock will receive 5% of the dividends paid.

-We’ll dive further into analyzing cash dividends later in this unit, but here’s a quick video discussing the types of companies that pay them:
+We’ll dive deeper into analyzing cash dividends later in this unit, but here’s a quick video on the types of companies that pay them:

 Right to vote for Board of Directors

-Stockholders don’t have the authority to manage an issuer’s business operations.
-However, they maintain some influence over big business decisions through their power to vote for the individuals who serve on the board of directors (BODs).
-The BODs determine the general direction of a company through a variety of different actions, including:
+Stockholders don’t manage an issuer’s day-to-day business operations.
+However, they can influence major decisions by voting for the individuals who serve on the board of directors (BODs).

 • Hiring and/or firing senior-level employees